joshuami/joshuami.github.io/_posts/2019-06-28-chasing-core-drupal-8-7-update-difficult.md

 ### Composer will try to update everything

 Dependency management is pretty amazing.
-When I built up the team at the Drupal Association to support Drupal.org, it became apparent pretty quickly that if we wanted Drupal 8 to suceed, we needed Composer integration to succeed.
+When I built up the team at the Drupal Association to support Drupal.org, it became apparent pretty quickly that if we wanted Drupal 8 to succeed, we needed Composer integration to succeed.

 Composer is amazing at what it does, but I would not say that it is easy to understand all the inner workings.
 You have to understand semantic versioning (semver) deeply to have success with Composer.

-When everyone in your dependency tree is doing their job, and your `composer.json` is well structured, running `composer update` will give you all the new stuff you need from Drupal and all its depenedencies as well as put your contributed dependencies into an easily understandable directory structure that sorts code from others and the code you have customized in your git repo.
+When everyone in your dependency tree is doing their job, and your `composer.json` is well structured, running `composer update` will give you all the new stuff you need from Drupal and all its dependencies as well as put your contributed dependencies into an easily understandable directory structure that sorts code from others and the code you have customized in your git repo.

 I found that this particular Drupal update needed as few concurrent upgrades running as possible.
 That meant pinning Lightning to the 3.x release (`composer require acquia/lightning:^3.2), as well as updating a lot of underlying modules like Entity Views Attach, Field Defaults, Easy Breadcrumb, and getting core up to the latest release of 8.6.17.

 If it hadn't been for this gem of a [blog post](https://www.previousnext.com.au/blog/patch-drupal-core-without-things-ending-up-corecore-or-coreb), I don't think everything would have updated cleanly to Drupal 8.6.17 because a couple of my patches were writing to `core/core` instead of just `core`.

-I should also not that the final build required that I [pin our version of Lightning Layout per an known issue](https://www.drupal.org/project/lightning/issues/3056074) as well as stick Search API Page (`composer require drupal/search_api_page:1.0.0-alpha12`) and the Groups module (`composer require drupal/group:1.0.0-rc2`).
+I should also note that the final build required that I [pin our version of Lightning Layout per a known issue](https://www.drupal.org/project/lightning/issues/3056074) as well as stick Search API Page (`composer require drupal/search_api_page:1.0.0-alpha12`) and the Groups module (`composer require drupal/group:1.0.0-rc2`).
 It is not that either of those modules are a hard dependency, but their upgrades were failing for other reasons and I wan't to isolate the Drupal 8.7 upgrade as much as possible.

 ## Core decided to add revisioning to taxonomy terms and menu links

 I'm actually okay with the decision.
 If I had it my way, every entity in Drupal would just be an entity with all the same field and workflow options.
 Let me publish and unpublish all the things!

 The approach was solid, but the ability to apply that approach is heavily dependent on a fairly simple Drupal installation.
 Tests can only uncover so much.
-As a result, there are a significant number of sites that have strugged to upgrade with issues like:
+As a result, there are a significant number of sites that have struggled to upgrade with issues like:

 * [Unable to update Drupal 8.6 to Drupal 8.7; Field storage definition for 'type' could not be found in file_update_8700()](https://www.drupal.org/project/drupal/issues/3052204)
 * [update from 8.6.15 to 8.7 fails due to menu_link_content](https://www.drupal.org/project/drupal/issues/3052318)